MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-creation-choices.md

 ms.author: iainfou

 ---
-# Different ways to create a Linux virtual machine in Azure
+# Different ways to create a Linux VM including Azure CLI 2.0 (Preview)
 You have the flexibility in Azure to create a Linux virtual machine (VM) using tools and workflows comfortable to you.
 This article summarizes these differences and examples for creating your Linux VMs.

 ## Azure CLI